airmeter-io/website/make.markdown

 At its core the AirMeter.IO firmware solely needs the supported components to be connected together correctly.
 The simplest but least reliable way to achieve this is to use a breadboard.

-Of course it is

-# Why Measure CO2?